JWock82/Pynite/README.md

 * Code simplification and bug fix for merging duplicate nodes.
 * When nodes are merged, support conditions for the deleted node are now assigned to the remaining node.
 * Added a linear solver for faster analysis of simple models.
 If you don't need P-Delta analysis or tension/compression-only analysis this solver saves time by only assembling the global stiffness matrix once.

-v0.0.65
-* Improved the `merge_duplicate_nodes` method.
-It seemed to be working, but it was hard to follow, and there may have been cases where it didn't work as expected.
-Simplified the code for this method to make it clear what it was doing, and to make it more efficient.
-Added comments explaining each step.
-* Screenshot size is now adjustable when rendering.
-* Fixed a bug for `RectangleMesh` where it could not be used repeatedly.
-* Refactoring: changed `Name` to `name` throughout code.
-For example, `Node3D.Name` is now `Node3D.name`.
-* Fixed obsolete method names that had not been updated.
-* Scalar bar text size can now be controlled.
-It had strange behavior before.
-It would change with the window size (until the window size was too small).
-* More work on the new `Renderer` class.
-This class is being built to give the user more control over the appearance and behavior of renderings.
-* Bug fix for nodal springs applied in the 'RY' and 'RZ' direction.
-Exceptions were being thrown in some cases.

-v0.0.63 thru v0.0.64
-* Fixed the `add_mesh` method.
-It was not working properly after version 0.0.62.
-* Made stability checks optional.
-Stability checks add significant solve time.
-If you are confident your model is stable, you can skip the stability check by toggling `check_stability` to `False` in your call to your analysis command.